 The Periodontal Disease Challenge

-- Estimated £2.8 billion per annum spent on periodontal disease treatment in the UK (NHS Stats).
+- An estimated £2.8 billion per annum is spent on periodontal disease treatment in the UK (NHS Stats).

 - Periodontitis can result in loss of teeth, which may impact on quality of life.
 Periodontitis is also associated with systemic disease such as diabetes and cardiovascular diseases.

 - Factors to consider in the pathogenesis of periodontitis: Host inflammatory response (hyper inflammatory response, reduced antioxidant defences), biofilm/bacteria (composition move to pathogenic flora, bacterial load) and risk factors e.g. smoking, systemic disease, local risk factors.
 Essentially antimicrobials target the biofilm.

 Antibiotics – The Biology